-This Blackberry Pie recipe is the perfect summer dessert made with an all-butter crust and fresh juicy blackberries.
+This Blackberry Pie recipe is the perfect summer dessert made with an all-butter crust and fresh blackberry pie filling.
 It’s a simple pie recipe that’s easy enough for anyone to make – even beginners!
 Be sure to follow my pro tips below for the perfect old fashioned blackberry pie!

 Summer is here and it’s the season for pies!
-Our family loves pie and I love baking pies with all kinds of seasonal fruit and berries.
-This Blackberry Pie is one of our favourites, and if you love blackberries even a little bit you are going to LOVE this Blackberry Pie recipe!
+We love pie and we love baking pies with all kinds of seasonal fruit and berries.
+This Blackberry Pie is one of our favourites – if you love blackberries even a little bit, you are going to LOVE this Blackberry Pie recipe!

 Use COLD butter.
 And COLD water.
 This will help the butter stay in small, solid pieces as you mix which will create a flaky crust (and who doesn’t love a flaky pie crust??).
 Using your food processor to make the crust helps the butter stay cold and creates a nice tender dough, plus it makes making your own pie crust from scratch super easy and low maintenance!